apache/doris-website/blog/how-big-data-is-saving-lives-in-real-time-iov-data-analytics-helps-prevent-accidents.md

 ---
 {
     'title': 'How Big Data Is Saving Lives in Real Time: IoV Data Analytics Helps Prevent Accidents', 'summary': "What needs to be taken care of in IoV data analysis?
-What's the different between a near real-time analytic data platform and an actual real-time analytic data platform?", 'date': '2023-11-29',
+What's the difference between a near real-time analytic data platform and an actual real-time analytic data platform?", 'date': '2023-11-29',
     'author': 'Apache Doris',
     'tags': ['Best Practice'],